 Ghost Ranch – 8 miles.
 Purchasing a day pass for $10 allows you to hike the beautiful grounds where O’Keeffe painted many of her desert scenes and visit the museum.
 The entrance is conveniently located on Highway 84.

 White Place (Plaza Blanca) – 10 miles.
-On private property, permission can be given to go in a hike this wonderous landscape where O’Keeffee created her ‘White Place’ paintings.
+On private property, permission is needed to go in with a vehicle, park at the trailhead and hike around this wonderous landscape where O’Keeffee created her ‘White Place’ paintings.
 The entrance is on the outskirts of Abiquiu.

 Another short distance of towing, 67 miles brought us to the Taos Valley RV Park.
 With only 3 nights and one and half days of non-stop rain, we had little time to walk downtown Taos (Taos Pueblo was closed due to Covid) and drive over to the Rio Grande River Gorge.

 Our final stop in New Mexico before entering Utah was Moore’s RV Park and Campground in Bloomington.
 From Taos, we stopped over at the Albuquerque North/Bernalillo KOA for one night before heading north on Highway 550.

 Bloomington would be our home for one week, but we spent very little time there as we had many places to visit and explore including the following (miles are one way from campground):

 Mesa Verde National Park – 80 miles.
 One of the country’s best national parks.
 Although a long drive for us, it was well worth it for the spectacular views along the way.

 Aztec Ruins National Monument – 10 miles.
 In the town of Farmington, it is a relatively small park but well worth the time to walk the ruins, about 1 hr.